sayanalokesh/Azure-Security-and-Monitoring/README.md

 FRONT_END="URL FOR FRONTEND"
 ```

-Run the below command to containerize the application backend.
+Execute the command below to containerize the backend of the application.

 ```
 docker build -t backend .